-SEGA has often made a strong showing at Germany’s main show for videogmaes Gamescom both in Cologne and its previous incarnation at Leipzig.
+SEGA has often made a strong showing at Germany’s main show for video games Gamescom both in Cologne and its previous incarnation at Leipzig.

 Now however, the event taking place in August is the latest casualty of SEGA’s recent patchy event attendance.
 SEGA however are keen to stress that the reason is more over to do with simply the release periods of their top titles than any desire to cut costs.
 Or, alternatively spurning the event out of disapproval of the event from previous years.